DoctorWkt/CSCvon8/journal.md

 Pulse clock 555 circuit and the reset circuit is easy.
 Solder in the UART socket so I get power.

-Solder in the Decode ROM circuit so I can patch the control lines hi/lo as required.
+Solder in the Decode ROM socket so I can patch the control lines hi/lo as required.

 Solder in the uSeq counter.
 Wire uSreset# high and it should count 0 to F.
 Try the reset button.
 Add bypass caps as you go.
-Solder the pin sockets for the LEDs of course.
+Solder the pin sockets for the LEDs as you go.

 Solder in the dbWriter demux so that I get Clkbar# and check it is working.
 Add bypass caps as you go.